-Can you treat termites by yourself, without a professional such as Patton Termite and Pest?
+Can you treat termites by yourself, without a professional?

 It is possible to remove surface termites from your home for hours at a time.
 However, more will emerge soon enough.
 The products we use for termite control aren’t available to the general public, and therefore, you won’t be using the best, safest, highest quality tools to remove the termites.
 Removing termites by yourself is just delaying the inevitable.